I talk to many small business owners who are feeling afraid right now.

 Jack Canfield says, “Figure out how you’re scaring yourself.
 Then acknowledge that you are creating your fear and you’ll start to triumph over it.”

-Most fear is based on a future event, something that’s not even happening right this moment.
-We picture this future event and frighten ourselves much like going to a horror movie.
+Most fear is based on a future event, something that hasn’t happened yet — but could (in theory).
+We picture this future event and frighten ourselves, much like going to a horror movie.
 We imagine all kinds of outcomes that may or may not ever take place.

 One way to figure out how you scare yourself is to listen to your self-talk.

-Take a moment to write the fill in the blanks for these statements:
+Take a moment to write these fill-in-the-blanks for these statements:

 Learned fears